Harshita1303/Python/23-Day-23-List-Methods/.tutorial/01-lists_methods.md

 *Note: Do not mistake the reverse parameter with the reverse method.

+Reverse=True: It is reversed alphabetically.
+Reverse(): It reverses the order of the list.

 ## reverse()
 This method reverses the order of the list.